chuank/node-red-contrib-sparkcore/README.md

 FAQ
 ---

-  **Are these nodes the same thing as the Particle IoT Rules Engine?**
+  __Are these nodes the same thing as the Particle IoT Rules Engine?__
   Conceptually, they are identical. `node-red-contrib-particle` has been around as an open-source project and maintained since 2015, when Node-RED was still in its early stages.
 From the IoT Rules Engine documentation, it appears that the Particle nodes offered in the IoT Rules Engine node possess very similar features and configuration options for each Particle node.
 The Particle IoT Rules Engine is a separate product delivered by Particle.io that runs atop a customised Node-RED framework.

   `node-red-contrib-particle` is intended to be installed on any Node-RED setup, is free, open-source and welcomes PRs, but requires knowledge on setting up your own (read: make it secure!)
 Node-RED environment.

-  **I keep getting an Error in the ParticleSSE node!**
+  __I keep getting an Error in the ParticleSSE node!__
   It's likely your Particle.io access token is incorrect.
 Regenerate a new token in build.particle.io, and try again with the new token in the configuration node.

-  **ParticleFunc/ParticleVar/ParticlePublish seems slow and laggy**
+  __ParticleFunc/ParticleVar/ParticlePublish seems slow and laggy__
   Bear in mind the throttling limits for Particle event publishing.
 While the limit of ["1 event/sec with bursts of up to 4 allowed in 1 second"](https://docs.particle.io/reference/firmware/raspberry-pi/#particle-publish-) is embedded within the device firmware itself, the Particle Cloud server also applies its own throttling limits on the server side.
 Unless you have a very fast connection to the Particle Cloud server (or you are running your own local `spark-server`), expect the inherent latency for round trips between your Particle device, the Particle Cloud and your Node-RED server.
-This can also be circumvented by hosting your own `spark-server` with rate limits disabled, as with the same throttling limits removed from your Particle system firmware.
-The scope of this is beyond what this FAQ can offer; look around to find out how it can be done.
+This can also be circumvented by hosting your own `spark-server` with its rate limits disabled, and removing the throttling limits from your Particle device's system firmware (this requires recompiling of system firmware).
+The scope of how these two things can be done is beyond what this FAQ can offer.

 Local Cloud and SSE Limitations